 If the investment is not actually generating any wealth through providing goods and/or services, or it’s only generating a little bit of wealth relative to its price (and without any solid prospects of it increasing that wealth generation significantly), then the only way to earn a good return on that investment is for its price to continue going up, which requires people to be willing to buy it for more than you did.

-At some point, the hype over this continually rising price will die down as people realize that there’s no way this investment can actually bring in earnings commensurate with its price (ahem, tulips, beany babies, Tickle Me Elmo), and that’s when the buyers disappear and the last ones holding the investment take the huge loss.
+At some point, the hype over this continually rising price will die down as people realize that there’s no way this investment can actually bring in earnings commensurate with its price (ahem, tulips, beany babies, Tickle Me Elmo, . . .), and that’s when the buyers disappear and the last ones holding the investment take the huge loss.

-Many crypto “investments” are speculation these days, and I’ll explain more later why an intrinsically worthless currency that doesn’t have a government requiring people to use it through legal tender laws is always going to be speculative in nature.
+Let’s briefly apply this discussion to a modern topic: cryptocurrencies.
+Most cryptocurrency “investments” these days are nothing more than speculation, and I’ll explain more in future parts of this series why an intrinsically worthless currency (even one that cost a lot of electricity to mine, *ahem, sunk costs*) that doesn’t have a government requiring people to use it through legal tender laws is always going to be speculative in nature.
 Part 21 here.